 - Helping local municipalities plan for climate change; and

-4) Helping local farmers get healthy food to those who need it most.
+- Helping local farmers educate about local and healthy food for those who need it most.

-Thank you Alice and all of our community parters for working with our students on a huge array of local sustainability efforts!
+Thank you Alice, Rae and all of our community partners for working with our students on a huge array of local sustainability efforts!